 Around 10 million tourists visit Singapore each year, not bad for a small island state!
 Some of those people will use Singapore as a 3-4 day stopover at the start or end of their longer sailing holiday in Thailand or Bali, for example.
 However, Singapore in itself is an amazing holiday destination with so much to offer!

 Many things attract people to Singapore – cultural diversity, colonial history, world-class shopping, the beaches of Sentosa Island, the Jurong Bird Park with its flock of 1000 flamingos, and the world’s only Night Safari where you can explore animals from around the world with no visible barriers between you and the 1200 wild animals!

 The nightlife here is unparalleled; riverside shophouses of Boat Quay have been transformed into dozens of bars, pubs, and restaurants, whilst Clarke Quay is party central with chic bars and clubs such as Ministry of Sound open til 6 am.
 Real ale breweries such as The Pump House and Brewerkz are full every night and high-class restaurants offering every possible type of cuisine can be found all over the city.

 In September 2008, Singapore hosted the first ever Formula 1 night race, and in 2009 the first of the 2 integrated resorts with casinos opened its doors at Marina Bay.
 The Gardens at the Bay are breathtaking and the infinity pool atop the Marina Bay Sands Hotel offers the most spectacular view over the city's central business district!

-Add to this the fact that virtually everyone speaks English, the city is clean and safe, and the public transport system is widespread and efficient, it is really no wonder that tourist numbers are growing every year.
+Add to this the fact that virtually everyone speaks English, the city is exceptionally clean and safe, and the public transport system is widespread and efficient, it is really no wonder that tourist numbers are growing every year.